david672orford/pub-tools/docs/notes-on-zoom.md

 * [Example of Component View Config](https://stackoverflow.com/questions/76831074/how-to-implement-multiple-spotlighting-using-the-zoom-web-sdk-in-component-view)

 ## Zoom Apps SDK

+The Zoom Apps SDK can be used to create tools and plugins which can be embedded in the Zoom client.

 * [Welcome to Zoom Apps SDK!](https://devforum.zoom.us/t/welcome-to-zoom-apps-sdk/70841)
 * [Zoom Apps SDK](https://appssdk.zoom.us/classes/ZoomSdk.ZoomSdk.html)